Seed Library

 Annual GCC Plant Swap

 The GCC Plant Swap is part of our annual seed library kickoff.
 The swap takes place in the library and is a self-serve event.
-Participants are invited to leave a plant and take a plant.
+Participants are invited to leave a plant and/or take a plant.
 You are not required to contribute to the swap in order to take an item.
 Instructions:

 • Indoor/outdoor plants, cuttings, divisions, etc. are welcome.